Amol Parmar Therapy logo

 Finding My Way Forward: A Personal and Professional Update

 As I prepare to step into a new role, I’ve been reflecting on what the past few months have really asked of me.
 Navigating a significant personal loss while managing the realities of work, family life, and change has been one of the most demanding chapters of my life so far.
-Yet, despite the emotional weight, it has also offered moments of deep clarity.
-In many ways, grief has stripped things back to their essentials, revealing what truly supports me, and what no longer does.
+Despite the emotional weight, it has also offered moments of deep clarity.
+Grief has stripped things back to their essentials, revealing what truly supports me, and what no longer does.

 Alongside this, meditation and journalling have become essential tools in helping me regulate my nervous system.
 They offer a space to slow down, step back, and separate emotion from thought, what cognitive therapists call decentering (Segal et al., 2013).
-This ability to step out of the swirl of feeling and observe what is happening internally has given me room to breathe, respond, and remain present not only with my sorrow, but also with the small signs of growth that have emerged alongside it.
+This ability to step out of the swirl of feeling and observe what is happening internally has given me room to breathe, respond, and remain present with my grief.

 I share all of this because periods of change often invite us to recalibrate.
 They ask us to anchor the body, steady the mind, and pay attention to the tiny decisions we make every day.
-These habits haven’t removed the sadness; they were never meant to.
-But they have helped me stay grounded, connected, and human.
+These habits have helped me stay grounded, connected, and human.

 References: